pyscf/pyscf.github.io/source/user/dft.rst

 * The special string ``RSH`` means a range-separated operator.
 Its format is ``RSH(alpha; beta; omega)``.
 Another way to input range separation is to use keywords ``SR_HF`` and ``LR_HF``, e.g., ``SR_HF(.1) * alpha_plus_beta`` and ``LR_HF(.1) * alpha`` where the number in the parenthesis is the value of ``omega``

+* The ``RSH`` kernel in PySCF is based on the error function kernel; Yukawa kernels are not supported at present

 * One need in general be careful with the Libxc convention of GGA functionals, in which the LDA contribution is included

 For completeness, it's worth mentioning that yet another way to customize *xc* functionals exists, which uses the :py:meth:`eval_xc` method of the numerical integral class: